KyriakisDimitrios/CoPImmunoPD/README.md

 # CoPImmunoPD

-Scripts for analyzing the single cell data of CoPImmunoPD project
+Scripts for analyzing the single cell data of the CoPImmunoPD project

 <!-- ### Project Overview
 Parkinson’s disease (PD) is the second-most common neurodegenerative disease.